interrogator/corpkit/index.rst

 *corpkit* leverages `Stanford CoreNLP`_ and NLTK_, supports multiprocessing, and outputs interrogations as Pandas_ objects.

-A GUI, incorporating much of corpkit's command line functionality, is documented and downloadable [here](http://interrogator.github.io/corpkit/).
+A GUI, incorporating much of corpkit's command line functionality, is documented and downloadable here_.

 Contents: